Fatal Car Accident Caused by Falling Tire From Flatbed Truck

 In addition to the driver and trucking company, there may be other persons or companies who may be legally responsible for a truck accident involving shifting or falling cargo.
 These may include the persons and company who loaded the truck.

-If you or a loved one have been seriously injured in a car accident caused by a truck, you should contact an experienced car accident attorney to discuss your legal right to compensation.
+If you or a loved one have been seriously injured in a car accident caused by a truck, you should contact an experienced car accident attorney or Boston truck accident lawyer to discuss your legal right to compensation.